Unicare aces at documenting rehabilitation results

 Ingeborg Landstad believes that the very best thing about the system is the easy integration and access to the patient’s medical record.
 It gives clinicians a common starting point for a good conversation during the treatment, and not least at the end of the treatment.

 CheckWare provides the ability to extract data and statistical overviews of patients' response at the start and end of rehabilitation:

-- Figures from our assessments show that patients on average increases between 5-10 points on EQ-5D-5L, which is an assessment for self-reported health.
+- Figures from our measures show that patients on average increases between 5-10 points on EQ-5D-5L, which is a measure for self-reported health.
 The scale ranges from 0-100, so this is a good progress based on what is realistic in the relatively short period the patients are with us in rehabilitation.

 - All patients are asked about their quality of life, regardless of the diagnosis.
 It is nice to see that the score improves along the way.
 It is also motivating for employees and clinicians to be able to see the effects on a group-level, and that the figures show that the rehabilitation leads to a meaningful and positive change, she says and continues: